Skip to content

 Migration from Internal to External Secrets

-2. Enable external secrets in your values.yaml with proper keys configuration
+2. Enable external Secrets in your values.yaml with proper keys configuration.

 4. Test the deployment in a non-production environment first